 There was a time in my life where I was doing too many adventurous activities.
 I was not scared of anything.
-Because of my daring and rebellious attitude, I booked the Shark Dive Xtreme at Manly Sealife – I did not think much!
+Because of my daring and rebellious attitude, I booked the Shark Dive Xtreme at Manly Sealife.
+I did not think much!
 I think from that time on, I have grown a lot as a person and have understood sharks better.

 Note: The Manly Sealife is unfortunately closed and the Shark Dive Xtreme tour is now conducted at SeaLife Sydney.